threefoldtecharchive/jumpscale9_prefab/docs/cuisine.package.md

-# cuisine.package
+# prefab.package

-The `cuisine.package` module is for dealing with package managers.
+The `prefab.package` module is for dealing with package managers.

 Examples of methods inside `package`: